 Ready to Measure Progress on Gender Equality

-Ready to Measure: Sixteen Indicators for Monitoring SDG Gender Targets outlines 16 indicators that have internationally agreed definitions; are produced through available data collection instruments; already have comparatively wide coverage; do not have built-in gender biases; and are informed by recommendations from UN Women, the Inter-Agency and Expert Group on Gender Statistics, the Open Working Group, MDG indicators, and the current UN Statistical Commission list.
+The first version of Ready to Measure demonstrated that while many of the proposed gender-related indicators within the SDGs are challenging to collect, a starting point exists.
+The project outlined 20 indicators that have internationally agreed definitions; are produced through available data collection instruments; already have comparatively wide coverage; do not have built-in gender biases; and are informed by recommendations from UN Women, the Inter-Agency and Expert Group on Gender Statistics, the Open Working Group, MDG indicators, and the current UN Statistical Commission list.

-Both aspirational and existing indicators are complementary for measuring progress, but these 16 indicators offer the opportunity to ‘jump start’ data collection, starting now in a majority of countries, and there is a small cost of doing so.
+Both aspirational and existing indicators are complementary for measuring progress, but these 20 indicators offer the opportunity to ‘jump start’ data collection, in a majority of countries, and at a small cost.

 We hope these papers demonstrate that measurement on gender-related targets is possible throughout the entire SDG period.
 Learn more about how R2M can be used as a gender data baseline, gender data spotlight, and gender data storyteller.